danielgallagher0/bluetooth-hci/README.md

 [![Build
 Status](https://travis-ci.org/danielgallagher0/bluetooth-hci.svg?branch=master)](https://travis-ci.org/danielgallagher0/bluetooth-hci)

-This crate is currently for illustrative purposes only, though it may grow into a nice implementation of the Bluetooth HCI for use by Bluetooth hosts.
-Comments and critiques are welcome!
+This crate defines a pure Rust implementation of the Bluetooth Host-Controller Interface for bare metal devices.
+It defines commands and events from the specification, and requires specific chips to define vendor-specific commands and events.

 ## Version

 This crate can support versions 4.1, 4.2, and 5.0 of the Bluetooth specification.
 By default, it supports version 4.1.
-To enable the other version, add the following to your `Cargo.toml`:
+To enable another version, add the following to your `Cargo.toml`:

     [dependencies.bluetooth-hci]
     features = "version-4-2"